Rhode Island Department of Children, Youth & Families: Juvenile corrections

 The agency is responsible for the state's juvenile corrections.
 The Rhode Island Training School (RITS) is a secure residential facility for juvenile delinquents.
+The facility is also known as the Rhode Island Youth Development Center.
 RITS is located in Cranston.

 A previous facility, with separate facilities for adjudicated boys and girls, was constructed in the 1960s.
 By the 2000s, there were so few girls adjudicated in Rhode Island that they lived together in one unit and shared day schedules with boys.
 In the 2000s, the state ordered the construction of a new RITS building.
 In 2009 Governor of Rhode Island Donald Carcieri proposed that Rhode Island Housing, a state agency that is set up like a corporation, buy the former RITS site in Cranston.

 June 2013 foster care death and abuse

 In June 2013, a child's arm was broken at DCYF facility Harmony Hill School and a toddler in foster care was found dead.
-Following these incidents, The Providence Phoenix asserted that those in power in Rhode Island so that foster care abuse and deaths can be prevented.